Nithya-sri-R/Waitlist-application/README.md

      - Visit the [Waitlist Application GitHub repository](https://github.com/Nithya-sri-R/Waitlist-application).
      - Click on the green "Code" button and select "Download ZIP".
      - Extract the downloaded ZIP file to a directory of your choice on your local computer.

+### 👨‍💼 Administrator Area:
+- Create, edit, read, list, and delete waiting lists.
+- View the list of customers who signed up for the waiting list.

+### 🌐 Frontend:
+- Sign-up form for potential customers to enter their email address and join the waiting list.
+- Display the customer's position immediately after signing up.
+- Provide a unique referral link upon sign-up.
+- Send an email when a customer reaches position 1. 📧

 ## 🛠️ Backend Setup